 Pavan Srivastava, MD is the Program Director for the MedPeds residency program and an Associate Professor of Clinical Medicine and Pediatrics.
 He has been at the University of Illinois at Chicago since the turn of the century: completing his undergraduate studies, medical school education, and residency training at the institution.
-He has also served as Chief Resident for the MedPeds and the Pediatrics residency programs at UIC.
+He has also served as Chief Resident for the MedPeds and the Pediatrics residency programs at UIC, and currently is a co-director for the longitudinal Synthesis course for pre-clinical students at the College of Medicine.
 Dr. Srivastava has strong interests in medical education and quality improvement, as well as, primary and preventative health care for underserved adults and children.
 He supervises residents in clinic and on the medicine and pediatric wards.
 Dr. Srivastava has received teaching awards from both the Departments of Internal Medicine and Pediatrics, as well as, a Golden Apple Award for excellence in medical education from the College of Medicine.
-Other roles include being the Peds M4 Clerkship Director and Synthesis longitudinal course Co-Director for M1’s and M2’s at the College of Medicine.

 Katie Mena, MD is an Associate Program Director and an Assistant Professor in the Departments of Medicine and Pediatrics.
 Dr. Mena is a former graduate and now Director of our MedPeds Global Health Track.
 She completed medical school at the University of Toledo College of Medicine in Toledo, Ohio where she is originally from and then moved to Chicago to complete her MedPeds residency training at UIC.
 She has served as Chief Resident for the MedPeds and Pediatrics residency programs at UIC.
 Dr. Mena has interests in medical education and global health.
 She supervises residents in the MedPeds, Peds, and Internal Medicine resident clinics as well as on the medicine wards and newborn nursery.